 Finally, add your bow to the ornament wreath.
 The green part of the styrofoam wreath won’t show when it is hung on the front door.

-Final Cost: I started with 150 small ornaments that I purchased ($35) and 80 very small ornaments ($9). and I ended up using most of the colored ornaments that I bought, but I had quite a bit of white, gold, and silver ones left over.
-I already had the small metallic balls
+Final Cost: I started with 150 large and medium ornaments that I purchased ($35) and 80 very small ornaments ($9).
+I ended up using most of the colored ornaments that I bought, but I had quite a bit of white, gold, and silver ones left over.
+I already had the small metallic balls.

 I like to use wreath hangers to hang wreaths.
 Just wrap it with ribbon to hide the metal color.